telamon/create-pure/README.md

 - Open "this version" (MIT)
 - Open "all future versions" (AGPL)

-Only AGPL available right now cause that's the one I use, open an issue if you need something else, I don't mind patching it in. :thumbsup:
+Only AGPL available right now cause that's the one I use.
+Open an issue if you need something else. :thumbsup:

 ```
 LICENSE_TEXT